School of Education

 - Submission of TOEFL scores for foreign student

 M.A./Ed.S. students’ applications are reviewed by at least two faculty members and approximately 15 of the most promising candidates are selected for personal interviews.
 Candidates’ grades, test scores, letters of recommendation, and personal statements are reviewed for evidence of the qualities and dispositions listed above.

-Please note that interview dates have been recently updated: Selected applicants will attend one of the interview days conducted on February 5 and 9, 2018.
+Selected applicants will attend one of two interview days.
 The interview process consists of three components.
 First, students participate in a small group orientation (usually about 5-8 students are included in a group).
 During this process, candidates introduce themselves to each other, listen to a presentation about the program from faculty, and ask questions about the program.
 Second, candidates participate in a series of 15-20 minute interviews with at least two individual faculty members.
 Third, candidates have the opportunity to talk with current students in the program (while taken on campus tour, during lunch, and during other scheduled times).

 Following the interviews, each applicant is rated by 2-3 faculty members and evaluative comments from current students are solicited.
 Candidates are then 1) offered admission, 2) placed on the waiting list, or 3) not accepted.
 Each year’s entering class consists of 8 – 10 students

 To prepare for the interview, candidates should consider taking the following steps:

 - Learn as much as possible about the field of school psychology and the role and function of school psychologists.
 Visit web sites for school psychologists, particularly the web site for the National Association of School Psychologists: http://www.nasponline.org.
 If possible, talk with practicing school psychologists about their work.

 - Candidates should be prepared to describe why they wish to become school psychologists.

 Consider personal and professional strengths and areas of needed improvement.
 Candidates should be prepared to describe these.